Sarnak's M\"obius disjointness for dynamical systems with singular spectrum and dissection of M\"obius flow: Definitions and tools

 where $\sigma_{f,\nu_x}$ is the spectral measure associated to the vector $f$ in the Hilbert space $L^2(X,\nu_x)$.
-Such a spectral measure $\sigma_{f,\nu_x}$ will be called a potential spectral measure of $x$ corresponding to the function $f$. \end{defn}
+Such a spectral measure $\sigma_{f,\nu_x}$ will be called a potential spectral measure determined by $x$, corresponding to the function $f$. \end{defn}